hadht/NGSSEML-R-Package/README.md

 Installation:

-devtools::install_github("hadht/NGSSEML-R-Package/NGSSEML_2.1")

-Essentially you can install packages using devtools by unzipping a local zipfile downloaded from github, and then running the install function install("path/to/unzipped_pkg_zip_file/NGSSEML_2.1.zip") The latest dev version of devtools contains an install_local utility function that makes it easy to work directly with local zip files.

-or
+From CRAN:

 install.packages("NGSSEML")

+Or

+Essentially, you can install packages using devtools by unzipping a local zipfile downloaded from github, and then running utils:::menuInstallLocal()

+and searching where the zip file NGSSEML_2.1.zip have been saved.

 Disclaimer: Use of any code from this package is at own risk!